You love your dog and want the best for them. That’s why you spend so much time and effort trying to find the best food on the market to give them.

 But if you’re feeling hungry and your dog is willing to share, go for it.

-The Honest Kitchen only uses organic ingredients in their food, including free-range chicken.
+The Farmer’s Dog Fresh dog food only uses human-grade ingredients in their food.
 As a result, it’s one of the healthiest foods that you can feed your dog.

 If you want something a little less pricey, though, give Caru Daily Dish a shot.
 It’s a canned wet food, so it’s extremely convenient, but it’s also loaded with high-quality meat, fruits, and veggies.

 Switching your dog to a human-grade diet is a fantastic way to boost their overall health while still feeding them a food they’ll love.
 We hope that our reviews have made the buying process easier for you, so you can order your pup’s next food with confidence.

 That said, if you listen to your dog, they’ll likely remind you that whatever you’re having for dinner is technically human-grade food.